Saishsajib09/propose-a-aishiki/README.md

-# 💌 Propose a Girl
+# 💌 Propose a aishiki

 This fun project features a playful webpage where a user is asked "Do you love me?" with interactive "Yes" and "No" buttons.
 The "No" button playfully moves to a random position on the screen when clicked, while the "Yes" button displays a loving message when clicked.
 This project is created using HTML, CSS, JavaScript, and DOM manipulation.